AdobeDocs/commerce-operations.en/help/configuration/storage/multi-master-manual.md

 - `<root username>` with your MySQL root username
 - `<root user password>` with the user's password
-- Verify the location of the backup files you created earlier (for example, `/var/sales.sql`)
+- Verify the location of the backup files that you created earlier (for example, `/var/sales.sql`)

-{% endcollapsible %}

-## Configure the quote database {#config-ee-multidb-checkout}
+## Configure the quote database

 This section discusses tasks required to drop foreign keys from sales database tables and move tables to the sales database.

-{:.bs-callout-info}
+>[!INFO]
+>
-This section contains scripts with specific database table names.
-If you have performed customizations or if you want to see a complete list of tables before you perform actions on them, see [Reference scripts](#split-db-ref).
+>This section contains scripts with specific database table names.
+If you have performed customizations or if you want to see a complete list of tables before you perform actions on them, see [Reference scripts](#reference-scripts).

 Quote database table names start with `quote`.
 The `magento_customercustomattributes_sales_flat_quote` and `magento_customercustomattributes_sales_flat_quote_address` tables are also affected

 ### Drop foreign keys from quote tables

 This script removes foreign keys that refer to non-quote tables from quote tables.
-Replace <your main magento DB name> with the name of your Magento database.
+Replace `<your main magento DB name>` with the name of your Commerce database.

-{% collapsible Click to drop foreign keys from quote tables %}

 Create the following script and give it a name like `2_foreign-key-quote.sql`: